Perth Bible College: Courses

-Courses range from undergraduate to Master's degrees through ACCS and SCD.
-Diploma, Bachelor of Ministry and Graduate Diploma courses are accredited through the Australian Government in the AQF while the Master's degrees are offered through Perth Bible College as a campus of the Australian College of Christian Studies, accredited by the Sydney College of Divinity.
+Courses range from undergraduate to postgraduate degrees.
+Diploma of Counselling, Diploma, Bachelor and Graduate Diploma of Ministry courses are accredited through the Australian Government in the AQF whilst Bachelor and Master of Counselling courses, and the Master's degrees in Theological studies are accredited by the Sydney College of Divinity.
+PBC offers Counselling and Master's courses as a member institution of Sydney College of Divinity (Australian University College).